monktastic/blog/pages/metaphysics/quantum.md

 We saw that something happens when "I encounter" the system, but notice what happens when we try to pin that down.
 What if my *toe* encounters the experiment?
-No reason "I" can't treat it like any other physical system and preserve the two branches.
+No reason "I" can't treat it like any other physical system and preserve the two branches[6].
 The change happens when the experiment encounters...
 "I."

 So where *exactly* do we find this I?